 “She is such a bubbly child and anyone that looked at her as a baby would get giggles.
 When I did first meet her, she had just started walking and it all just felt so surreal.
 We were in a room with the foster carer and the other professionals.
 When they left the room, we played a little bit and she fell asleep in my arms.
 It’s a moment I’ll always cherish and remember.

 “When we did come home it was very overwhelming.
-All my family and friends have been on this journey with me, having been to lots of adoption meetings and the breakdown of my relationship.
+All my family and friends have been on this journey with me, having been to lots of adoption meetings.
 I woke up to dozens of bouquets of flowers and congratulations cards.
 Suddenly you realise that you are a parent, even if it’s not your birth child.
 It made it all feel real and I had to go through it all myself, so my family and friends really made that moment feel special.